PacktPublishing/Clean-Architecture-with-Python/Chapter_6/README.md

 - Controllers depend on use cases and presenters through constructor injection
 - Transform primitive input data into DTOs for use cases
 - Return Result objects that can be interpreted by any UI (View Models)
+  - View Models typically contain fields of primitive types, enabling a specific Presenter (ex: `CliTaskPresenter`) to format those fields as needed.

 ### 2. Presenters
 Presenters transform use case responses into format-specific view models.